-- Using condition on action: Print job status is exposed in two internal variables contains value 0 in case of no reported errors.
+- Using condition on action: Print job status is exposed in two internal variables (ActionLastErrorID and ActionLastErrorDesc).
+The first one contains error ID or contains value 0 in case of no reported errors.
 The second one contains a detailed error message.
 Use values of these variables in conditions on actions that you want to execute in case of errors.
 For example, you would use the action HTTP Request after printing.
 The action would send feedback in if an error occurred.
 To enable such feedback, do the following: - 1.
 Open trigger properties. - 2.
 In ribbon group Variable, click the Internal Variables button and enable variable ActionLastErrorID. - 3.
 Go to Actions tab. - 4.
 Add the action Send Data to HTTP. - 5.
-Inside the action's properties expand Show execution and error handling options. - 6.
-For Condition, enter the following.
+Inside the action's properties expand Show execution and error handling options. - For Condition, enter the following.
 The action with this condition executes only if an error occurs and ActionLastErrorID contains the error ID (any value greater than 0).
 By default, the conditions runs using VBScript syntax.